tonethar/IGME-430-Fall-2024/projects/project-1-checkpoint.md

   - 1. there must be a **p1-db.js** that loads the **.json** file
     - **p1-db.js** has ***public methods*** for accessing and searching the data, for example:
       - `getAllBooks()` - returns an array of all the books
+      - `getRandomBook()` - returns a single random book
+      - `getRecentBook()` - returns the most recently added book (the last one in the array)

 ---

 ### V-A. Hints
-- Note: for this example, I am going to assume that the countries dataset was chosen
+- Note: for this example, I am going to assume that the *countries* dataset was chosen

 ---